baknurkrutoi/industrial-practice/README.md

-# Big Data Internship Project – National Information Technologies JSC (АО "НИТ")
+# Big Data Internship Project

 ## 📌 Overview

-This repository contains the internship project I completed at **National Information Technologies JSC (АО "NIT")**, within the **Big Data Department of SDU**.
-The internship focused on applying data analysis skills in a real-world environment using modern Big Data tools and platforms.
+This repository contains the internship project I completed , within the **Big Data Department** The internship focused on applying data analysis skills in a real-world environment using modern Big Data tools and platforms.

 ---